harishuss1/Climate-Lens/Performance_Report/Performance.md

 <!-- Summarize which changes had the greatest impact, note any surprising results and list 2-3 main
 things you learned from this experience. -->
+The massive decrease in bundlsize and unsused javscript by specifing which parts of amcharts5 to extract where very high, and caching proved very impactful, reducing the DOMContentLoaded by 3 seconds once the cache is active, which is alot in web design time.

+We learned how long-term caching for static resources, API data and using no-cache for index.html can improve performance by reducing server load and speeding up page loads.
+We also learned that the order of these middleware instructions is important for setting up caching properly.

+Additonally we learned how impactful lazy loading and compression are in optimizing app performance. reduceding initial load times by deferring non-critical resources, until needed.
+Compression minimized the size of transmitted assets, improving load times and user experience, especially on slower networks.
+Together, these strategies significantly enhanced both speed and scalability of the app.